American-Tahiti/med-guide-record/README.md

 ##BACKGROUND

-This project was conceived as a potential solution to routine issues encountered in accessing the current Med Guide Record that is generated through the Macro Express Pro macro.
+This project was conceived as a potential solution to routine issues encountered in accessing the current Med Guide Record that is generated through the Macro Express Pro macro:

 ![alt text](https://github.com/American-Tahiti/med-guide-record/blob/main/MacroExpress.PNG)